SciML/NeuralPDE.jl/docs/src/solvers/pinn.md

 ```

 Here,
-- `dx` is a discretization of the grid
 - `chain` is a Flux.jl chain, where the input of NN equals the number of dimensions and output equals the number of equations in the system
 - `init_params` is the initial parameter of the neural network
 - `phi` is a trial solution